eXascaleInfolab/TSM-Bench/README.md

 |  | q8 (distance based similarity search) | |
 |  | q9 (DTW) | |

-- The following arguments allow to add variation in the number of sensors and dynamic changes in predicate ranges:
+- **Optional Arguments**: The following arguments allow to add variation in the number of sensors and dynamic changes in predicate ranges:

  | args  |  Interpretation | Default value |
  | --------    | ------- | ------- |